-ISUCON10 participated.
-This was my second time participating in ISUCON, after a two-year gap.
+ISUCON10 was held, and I participated.
+It was my second time participating in ISUCON after two years.

-Last time, I participated as a two-person team, but this time, we joined as a three-person team.
+Last time, I participated as a two-person team, but this time I was part of a three-person team.

 What We Did